YanisRIDA/KBA_SG/README.md

     -H "accept: */*"
 ```

-You can then make GET Requests in order to consult your bank account and retrieve your operation history:
+You can then make GET Requests in order to consult your balance and retrieve your operation history:

 ```text
     http://localhost:8080/bankaccounts/{id}/consult